SDK

 No, the Spock SDK is not compatible with tracking data for applications that are specifically related to wallet types.

-4. Why Web3 Data point is mandatory in SDK ?
+4. Why Web3 Data point is mandatory in SDK?

 SDK monitors and logs wallet-related data, including behavior and activity within your dApp.
-Without tracking web3 datapoint, the resulting data may lack clarity and prove challenging to analyze in terms of user activity and behaviour.
+Without tracking web3 datapoint, the resulting data may lack clarity and prove challenging to analyze in terms of user activity and behavior.

 To gain a complete understanding of both off-chain and on-chain data, it's necessary to enable web3 datapoint.
 Otherwise, while the data can still be displayed on the dashboard, it won't provide valuable insights within any of the metrics on the Spock dashboard.